All Products

 Note

 In Linux, the number of inodes varies based on the disk capacity.
 In most cases, the number of inodes is calculated by using the following formula: Number of inodes = Disk capacity (KB)/16 KB.
 For example, a 40 GB disk can have 2,621,440 inodes based on the preceding formula.
-The maximum number of inodes allowed for a disk is 2^32, which is approximately 4.3 billion.
+The maximum number of inodes allowed for the disk is 2^32, which is approximately 4.3 billion.
 Specify the number of inodes based on the disk capacity.

 3. Run the following command to mount the new file system to the mount point.
 In this example, the /dev/vdc partition is mounted to the /mnt/device_vdc/ directory.
+Replace the values with the actual partition name and directory.

 sudo mount /dev/vdc1 /mnt/device_vdc/